 Pregnant women were cut open and infants were killed with their mothers.
 Soule noted, “There was no organization among our troops — they were a perfect mob.”
 The Colonel advocated for the killing and scalping of all Natives, including children, telling his soldiers that “nits make lice.”
 Bodies were butchered in the most horrific of ways.
 By the end, over two hundred were dead or mutilated.

-Those who survived marched in the bitter icy winter cold, without food and adequate clothes, for fifty miles to flee to another camp.
+Those who survived marched in the bitter icy winter cold, without food and adequate clothing, for fifty miles to flee to another camp.
 When they arrived, survivors began screaming, crying and becoming ill, as nearly everyone had lost relatives or friends.

 Soule wrote in his account, “It was hard to see little children on their knees have their brains beat out by men professing to be civilized.
 One squaw was wounded and a fellow took a hatchet to finish her, she held her arms up to defend her, and he cut one arm off, and held the other with one hand and dashed the hatchet through her brain.
 On squaw with her two children, were on their knees begging for their lives of a dozen soldiers, within ten feet of them all, firing — when one succeeded in hitting the squaw in the thigh, when she took a knife and cut the throats of both children, and then killed herself.”

 Soon after the Sand Creek Massacre the white settlers claimed the Cheyenne and Arapaho lands of the Colorado Territory.
 The following year the Cheyennee and Arapahos had no choice but to abandon all claims to Colorado, despite their treaty rights.
 While many of the Cheyennee and Arapahos fled north to take refuge with the Sioux, they too would soon face the same violence and deception.
-And like the other tribes, they would eventually be forced to give up their land and relocate to bleak reservations.
+And like the other tribes, they would eventually be forced to give up their land and relocate to reservations.

 Such is the story of the Sand Creek Massacre, and in many ways, the founding of the American West.